Rahafmomani-96/Riyadh-Metro-Project/README.md

 - How are bus routes organized in terms of origin and destination?
 - What are the highest-rated stations — and which ones need improvement?

+Design and colors:

+The color scheme used in this project is inspired by the colors of the Saudi Arabian flag, featuring the hex code #165D31.

 ---

 ## 🧠 Key Insights